DeepsMoseli/DeepsMoseli.github.io/projects/project-8.md

   - Literature Review
   - Publications

 summary: This page holds my portfolio of evidence, towrds a PhD candidacy in Computer Science.
 My research focuses on vision tasks, in  particular, active learning with noisy labels for image tasks.
-My altimage goal is to improve S.O.T.A methods on current benchmarks in this domain and some up with new Benchmarks.
+My altimage goal is to improve S.O.T.A methods on current benchmarks in this domain, and come up with new Benchmarks.
 ---

 -----